Scarecrow (DC Comics): DC Rebirth

 In DC Rebirth, Scarecrow works with the Haunter to release a low dose of fear toxin around Gotham on Christmas and sets up a small stand for her to pick up the toxin.
 Both he and Haunter are paralyzed by the toxin's effects, allowing Batman to apprehend them.
 The Scarecrow later emerges using a Sinestro Corps power ring to induce fear and rage against Batman in random citizens throughout Gotham, to the point where he provokes Alfred Pennyworth into threatening to shoot Simon Baz as part of his final assault.
 In Doomsday Clock, Scarecrow is among the villains who meet with the Riddler to discuss the Superman Theory.
-Wanting to take on villains outside his rogues gallery, Shazam flies to Gotham City where he hears about a hostage situation caused by Scarecrow.
-Shazam starts to fight him when he begins to get affected by the fear gas.
-Batman shows up and regains control of the situation by defeating Scarecrow and administering the antidote.
-As Scarecrow is arrested, Batman states to Shazam that Scarecrow is too dangerous for him to fight.
+Wanting to take on villains outside his rogues gallery, Shazam flies to Gotham City, where he hears about a hostage situation caused by Scarecrow.
+Shazam starts to fight him, but is affected by fear gas.
+Batman regains control of the situation by defeating Scarecrow and administering an antidote.